hyperledger-archives/sawtooth-pbft/docs/source/glossary.rst

     uses the terms `server` or `replica` instead of `node`.

   Validator
-    Component of a node responsible for interactions with the blockchain.
-    Interactions with the validator are abstracted by the Consensus API.
+    Sawtooth component that is responsible for interactions with the blockchain.
+The validator interacts with the consensus engine through the consensus API.

   Block
     A part of the